helpermethod/connor/README.md

 ## `--connector-name`

-The name of the source connector
+The name of the source connector you want to reset its offsets for.